ShubhaGururaja/SwampUp2022/sup002-distribution/lab-01-classic-distribution-cli/README.md

 ### Prerequisites

-- Please make sure data is present and JFROG CLI is installed and configured
+- Jfrog CLI is installed and configured .
+Refer to this link on how to configure [CLI](https://github.com/Krishnaj-jfrog/SwampUp2022/tree/main/sup002-distribution#set-up-jfrog-cli)

 ### Distribution

 Below commands need to be run from the scripts directory .
-Please make sure the [git repo](https://github.com/jfrog/SwampUp2022) is cloned to your local workspace .
+Please make sure the [git repo](https://github.com/jfrog/SwampUp2022) is downlaoded/cloned to your local workspace .

 - Create a Release bundle .